An open-source package manager for agent skills

 crew self-update [--check]

-Upgrade the crew binary itself to the latest release. --check reports without downloading.
+Upgrade the crew binary itself to the latest verified release. --check reports without downloading.

 Meta